FAQ

 Who is PriCalc for?

-PriCalc is built for prop bettors who want data behind their decisions.
-NBA is live now, with more sports coming.
+PriCalc is built for prop bettors across every sport who want real data behind their decisions.
 You don't need to be a statistician — but you should be comfortable with the idea that historical frequency is useful context, not a guaranteed outcome.
 If you're looking for someone to tell you what to bet, this isn't that tool.

 How often is data updated?

-Season data is updated regularly throughout the NBA season.
-Range Radar's daily slate data is ingested each morning from DraftKings.
+Range Radar checks for updated lines three times daily — 10 AM, 1 PM, and 5 PM ET.
 Playoff game data is tracked and flagged separately so you can analyze postseason performance independently from regular season.

 Can I cancel my subscription anytime?